AdminVin/O365-EmailHeaderAnalyzer/README.md

 - **O365 Classification:** Internal / Internal (Partner) / External
 - **Message Source:** Internal / External

+Clicking on "Info" will take you to IPINFO.IO, and display all relevant information to the IP Address.

 ## Why create this and have a compiled version?
 **Question:** Why have a mini program for something MxToolbox can do for free?